ExtendScript/extendscript-modules/docs/Testing.md

 # Testing

 All modules are tested in ExtendScript using the intended target application.
 We can run our tests with [tap-es](https://github.com/ExtendScript/tap-es).
 Please check the `results_log.md` file inside the `test` folder of each module.
-If you can't see your version/app we would for you to run the test using your platform and app version.
+If you can't see your version/app we would love if you ran a test on your platform and app version.
 See [Running Tests](#running-tests) below.

+> You can test against a [range of targets](https://github.com/nbqx/fakestk/blob/master/resources/versions.json)

 # Running Tests